adhirranjan/cbsnet10/guides/git-with-gitea.md

 ### Lab 13 — Do it all again, in Visual Studio 2026

-Only now, after twelve labs at the command line.
-The point is to watch the UI perform commands you can already name.
+**Labs 13–17 are the Visual Studio set.** Do them only now, after twelve labs at the command line — the point is to watch the UI perform commands you can already name, and to find the places where it stops.
+Each one ends in **View → Terminal**, checking with git what the clicks actually did.

 1. **Git → Clone Repository…** → `http://192.168.0.22:3000/Adhir/git-practice.git` → clone it to a
    *new* folder, e.g. `E:\Adhir\AdWork\GitSandbox-vs`.
 Credentials: `Adhir` + your PAT.